 Please note: This only applies to courses taken directly through CITT.
 Fees for CITT courses taken through our partner educational institutions are set by those institutions.

-A textbook, Supply Chain Management: A Logistics Perspective (10th Edition), is required for this course.
+A textbook, Supply Chain Management: A Logistics Perspective (11th Edition), is required for this course.
 The cost of this textbook is not included in the course fee.
-Although CITT cannot provide you with this textbook directly, students can source the hardcover online through Nelson Education.
+Although CITT cannot provide you with this textbook directly, students can source the hardcover online through Cengage.

-Students will need to register before purchasing.
+Students will need to register for the Cengage website before purchasing.
 You will want to select “Canada” for your timezone.
 When trying to find your school/company/institution select “Association or Company”, “Ontario” and “Toronto” and you will see “Canadian Institute of Traffic and Transportation” within the list.

-If you need any help locating the textbook, do not hesitate to get in touch with Samantha Garolfi at SGarolfi@citt.ca and she'll help you out.
+If you need any help locating the textbook, do not hesitate to get in touch with Maria Murjani at email@example.com and she'll help you out.

 Please note: This only applies to courses taken directly through CITT.
-Textbook fees for CITT courses taken through our partner educational institutions are set by those intitutions.
+Textbook fees for CITT courses taken through our partner educational institutions are set by those institutions.

 On average, students tell us that Integrated Logistics requires a commitment of 5-9 hours a week to complete the readings and assignments, participate in discussions, and prepare for the final examination.